alamante/challenge1/README.md

 # challenge1
 ## Description

 Marketing Agency website is an SEO enhanment project.
-The aim was to enhance the SEO and functionality of the website by adding alt to it's images and simplifying css
+The aim was to enhance the SEO and functionality of the website by adding alt attribute to it's images and simplifying css

 ## Installation